MannLabs/scPortrait/docs/html/_sources/index.rst

 Contributing
 ============

 We are excited for people to adapt and extend scPortrait to their needs.
-If you are interested in contributing to scPortrait, please reach out to the developers or open a pull request on our github repository.
+If you are interested in contributing to scPortrait, please reach out to the developers or open a pull request on our `GitHub repository <https://github.com/MannLabs/scPortrait>`_.

 Documentation
 ==============